sebastian-bechtold/vue-typescript-starterpack/README.md

     "dev" : "webpack-dev-server"

-This little line will later enable you to start the development server from your command line by typing 'npm run dev' in your project directory.
+This little line will later enable you to start the development server from your command line by typing `npm run dev` in your project directory.

 Now, your package.json should look like this: